 The living room showcases a unique wooden feature wall that is both stylish and eye-catching.
 The dark blue sofa and yellow cushion add bright splashes of colour that uplifts the cheer in the home.

-The bedroom is made a calm and restful space through heavy use of wooden textures and a largely neutral colour scheme.
+The bedroom is made into a calm and restful space through the heavy use of wooden textures and a largely neutral colour scheme.
 The elevated platform that the bed rests on is a unique touch and adds to the restful ambience of the bedroom.

 5. Edgefield Plains